-- Article 36.
-Upon motion duly made and seconded and motion to amend by John Garretson, Chairman, Earth Removal, it was Unanimously Voted for the town to amend the General By-Laws, Earth Removal, Section 9.1 as follows: - 9.1.7b The applicant shall be required to cover all costs for review of the proposal by a Registered Engineer or other expert as the Earth Removal Committee sees fit and chosen by the Earth Removal Committee.
-The applicant shall also be required to cover the cost of monitoring the project by an agent of the committees' choosing;
+Article 36.
+To see if the Town will vote to amend the General By-Laws, Earth Removal, Section 9.1.0 as follows:

+9.1.7bThe applicant shall be required to cover all costs for review of the proposal by a Registered Engineer or other expert as the Earth Removal Committee sees fit and chosen by the Earth Removal Committee.
+The applicant shall also be required to cover the cost of monitoring the project by an agent of the committees' choosing; or take any other action relative thereto.
+(By the Earth Removal Committee)